cyanogilvie/googleforms/README.md

 Google Forms
 ============

-This package allows Tcl script to programmatically construct a Google Form, by generating a Javascript script that executes in Google App Scripts to construct the form.
+This package allows Tcl scripts to programmatically construct a Google Form, by generating a Javascript script that executes in Google App Scripts to construct the form.